Do-it-Yourself: Installing a Battery Charger

 Good wiring practice is to hook up from the device toward the source.
 In this case the battery is the source.
 You might think the charger is a source; well, that's right but not unless the AC power to it is turned on.
 The idea is to limit one’s exposure to a live circuit.
 Thus, we hook up the source—the batteries—last.

 Most marine chargers do not have separate voltage sensing inputs.
 They depend on measuring the voltage inside the charger for the “sense” voltage used to control the charger output.
 If the wire is sized for three percent drop at full current and the charge voltage is 14.0V, that means there would be 0.42V drop in the wire alone.
 Thus, the battery would be at 13.58V not the desired 14.0V.
-This problem is worst during high-current charging.
-In fact, when the battery is full, and only requires a few tenths of an amp to maintain the float voltage the problem goes away.
+This problem is most severe during high-current charging.
+In fact, when the battery is full and only requires a few tenths of an amp to maintain the float voltage, the problem goes away.

 When connecting the wires to the battery, put the charger wire on top of the big battery cables, not under them.
 Spray or coat the terminals with a corrosion preventative.
-Try to use closed barrel terminals and heat shrink or tape over the terminal (Ancor Waterproof Ring Terminals are excellent in this application: Model 436139 works with 12-10 gauge wire and 5/16" posts.)
+Try to use closed barrel terminals and heat shrink or tape over the terminal (Ancor Waterproof Ring Terminals are excellent in this application).
 The most common wiring failure is corrosion caused by acid and gas wicking up the wire leading to eventual failure.
-Sealing, corrosion preventatives, and routing wires so the terminals are away from the battery caps help forestall failures due to corrosion.
+Sealing, corrosion preventatives and routing wires so the terminals are away from the battery caps help forestall failures due to corrosion.
 If your system uses a shunt in the negative of the battery system, do not connect the charger negative directly to the battery.
 It must connect on the same side of the shunt as all the loads and sources on the boat.
 There should only be one cable between the shunt and the battery.

-1) If the charger is the only AC device on the boat you may install a compact shore power inlet that accepts a standard straight blade extension cord (West Marine Model 191991).
+1) If the charger is the only AC device on the boat you may install a compact shore power inlet that accepts a standard straight blade extension cord.
 Locate it in a protected spot within reach of the AC cord on the charger, cut off the charger’s AC plug, and connect it to the AC inlet.
 Spray the terminals and wire ends with a corrosion preventative as you make it up.

 As with the DC connections, the AC connections should be made with crimp type connections—not wire-nuts.
-For extra protection, apply tape on top of the connections or use butt splices with adhesive-lined heat shrink tubing (Model 9386152 for 10-12 gauge wire.)
+For extra protection, apply tape on top of the connections or use butt splices with adhesive-lined heat shrink tubing.
 When folding the wires into the wiring box, be sure they are not pinched or rubbing against screws or fittings in such a way as to cause chafe.

 Now to the AC panel.
 Be sure the cable is securely fastened along its length and as it enters the panel space.
 Tie it into the wire loom such that it does not bind the panel as it is opened.
 Locate the AC neutral and ground and connect the white and green wires respectively.
 The black wire will connect to the circuit breaker.

-You may also want to be sure the charger lives up to its rating.
+You may also want to ensure that the charger lives up to its rating.
 You can do this by turning on DC load up to equal to the current rating of the charger to see if it can maintain the charging voltage.
 Ideally the charger will be able to sustain full rated output at both the acceptance and float voltages.
-If it cannot maintain full rated output reduce the load to about 75 percent of rating and test again.
-If it cannot maintain 75 percent, you may want to call the manufacturer to see if they have rated the charger under optimistic conditions.
+If it cannot maintain full rated output, reduce the load to about 75 percent of rating and test again.
+If it cannot maintain 75 percent, you may want to call the manufacturer to see if they rated the charger under optimistic conditions.